-Prostate pain syndrome also called Chronic nonbacterial prostatitis or chronic pelvic pain syndrome, (CPPS) is a common male genitourinary disease.
-The genital and perineal pain/discomfort and urinary symptoms, erectile dysfunction and premature ejaculation can be periodic or constant and they can have a significant impact on quality of life.
+Prostate pain syndrome, also called Chronic nonbacterial Prostatitis or Chronic Pelvic Pain Syndrome (CPPS), is an inflammatory disease of the prostate.
+The genital and perineal pain/discomfort and urinary symptoms, erectile dysfunction and premature ejaculation can be periodic or constant and can significantly impact the quality of life.
 Depression is common in these patients.

 The complexity of this syndrome, the symptoms not always well defined and the lack of knowledge of the causes can make the diagnosis difficult.
-Very often these patients receive misdiagnosis or ineffective treatments which lead them to consult many doctors but to no avail.
+These patients often receive misdiagnosis or ineffective treatments, leading them to consult many doctors but to no avail.
 The sense of abandonment (nobody can help me) and depression can be the main component of this disease, especially in the most severe cases.

 What are the possible causes of chronic pelvic pain syndrome?
-Who can be affected and how can be diagnosed and treated?
+Who can be affected, and how can they be diagnosed and treated?

 Let’s know more.

 The causes remain unknown.
-The prostate pain might be the result of progression from acute, chronic bacterial and abacterial inflammatory prostatitis.
+The prostate pain might result from progression from acute, chronic bacterial and abacterial inflammatory prostatitis.
 The origin of pain may be related to local factors (nerve damage).
 The problem may worsen because of abnormal pain perception by the patient (psychologic distress) and painful muscular contracture of the perineum and pelvic floor.

 Prostate pain may be periodic or constant.
 These are: